deletedcu/angular-demo/lectures/day-1/01-typescript.md

  ### Lab: Make it compile

 **battle.ts** is very broken.
-Using what we just learned, and the compiler feedback, fix the file until it compiles cleanly.s
+Using what we just learned, and the compiler feedback, fix the file until it compiles cleanly.

 ## Additional Resources